harsh4944/Personalized-Guidance-Chatbot/README.md

 ## Acknowledgments
 Special thanks to Mrs. Ankita for her valuable guidance, encouragement, and mentorship throughout the development of this project.

+#Improvements:
+ - Use of js , react , css, talwind for better frontend
+ - improve models with new api keys (use-> gemini for data related quries)
+ - use database like sql for tabular form of resume.